jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

         5: remote -> org.alfresco.maven.archetype:alfresco-share-jar-archetype
         6: remote -> org.alfresco.maven.archetype:share-amp-archetype

     Even though our goal is to create an AMP that can be deployed to Alfresco, neither of the two options with "amp" in their names are what we want.
 Those are for old versions of the SDK.
-Instead, we want to choose "alfresco-allinone-archetype" so type 2 and hit enter.
+Instead, we want to choose "alfresco-allinone-archetype" so type the number that matches that archetype (2 in this example) and hit enter.

- 4. If Maven asks you to specify the version of the archetype you want, choose 3.0.1.
+ 4. If Maven asks you to specify the version of the archetype you want, choose 4.0.

  5. Maven now asks for a groupId.
 You should be thinking "Java package".
 My examples always assume I am working at a fictitious company called SomeCo, so I will specify "com.someco" here.
 Specify what makes sense in your case and hit enter.